-From its beginnings, Humanoids has embodied creative innovation, a fiercely independent spirit, and a drive to break new ground.
+From the beginning, Humanoids has embodied creative innovation, a fiercely independent spirit, and a drive to break new ground.

-Under the French name Les Humanoïdes Associés, the publishing house began in the turbulent period of the early 1970s in Paris, which—like San Francisco and New York—was alive with the spirit of artistic revolution.
-As young people were debating ideas in unprecedented ways, three young men—graphic novel artists Jean Giraud (known as Mœbius) and Philippe Druillet, along with writer Jean-Pierre Dionnet—were determined to push the limits of their art and of the medium as a whole.
+Humanoids began under the name Les Humanoïdes Associés in the turbulent early 1970s in Paris, which—like San Francisco and New York—was alive with the spirit of artistic revolution.
+As young people were debating ideas in unprecedented ways, graphic novel artists Jean Giraud (known as Mœbius) and Philippe Druillet, along with writer Jean-Pierre Dionnet were determined to push the limits of their art and of the medium as a whole.
 They joined forces to create a comics magazine like none before: Métal Hurlant (French for "Screaming Metal").

-From its first issue in January 1975, Métal Hurlant showed how comics could be created and presented in groundbreaking ways.
-The magazine combined with its book publishing counterpart quickly achieved a reputation as a company run by creative people for the sake of creating and exploring sequential art in unprecedented ways.
+From its first issue in January 1975, Métal Hurlant showed how comics could be created and presented in cutting-edge ways.
+The magazine combined with Les Humanoïdes Associés, its book publishing counterpart, quickly achieved a reputation as a company run by creative people for the sake of creating and exploring storytelling and art.

 The magazine achieved such worldwide acclaim that National Lampoon launched a U.S. version, Heavy Metal.
 It initially published Druillet, Mœbius and other European creators in English translations, exposing American audiences to a whole new side of comics.

-In 1988, Swiss entrepreneur Fabrice Giger purchased Humanoids from European media giant Hachette.
-Besides fostering talent, Giger's goal was to implement a unique creative approach that emphasized international collaboration.
-Over the years, Humanoids has achieved and maintained that mandate.
-It has become completely international in its thinking and creative process, with artists, writers, and staff in multiple countries working jointly to create art and stories with global appeal.
+Later, with Swiss entrepreneur Fabrice Giger taking over the company from media giant Hachette, Humanoids became completely international in its thinking and creative process, with artists and writers from multiple countries working together to create art and stories with global appeal.